 You might be wondering how this differs from DNS queries in an office or local network environment.
 For internal queries, the local DNS server will be the authoritative name server for the zone it owns.
 It may also act as a recursive resolver server for secondary zone files.
 External queries will be forwarded to an external DNS server for resolution.
 Using an external DNS server for external queries helps keep internal domains protected and reduces internal network traffic.

-This screen may look all too familiar to some.
+This may sound too familiar to some.
 You know you’re in trouble when you can’t even get to google.com.
 Before you freak out, remember, you downloaded this helpful DNS guide prior to losing your connection to the source of all information, Google.
 I’ll assume you’ve already checked your physical connections, made sure your router is working correctly, and that your ISP is still in business and didn’t just go bankrupt overnight.
 First, let’s make sure it is, in fact, a DNS issue.
 One of the easiest ways to do this is to see if you can ping the website you’re trying to reach using the IP address instead of the domain name.

 If you can ping a website by its IP address but not by its domain name, it’s a DNS issue.
 One of the quickest ways to try to fix this issue is by flushing your DNS cache.
 Flushing your DNS cache will remove all cached DNS entries.
 If you had any invalid or poisoned DNS entries prohibiting you from accessing certain sites, this will wipe those out and repopulate those entries from the DNS server the next time you try to access the site.
 This can be done with the command “ipconfig /flushdns”.